sermon: Knowing Christ (Part 1)

 II Timothy 1:5-8 When I call to remembrance the unfeigned faith that is in you, which dwelt first in your grandmother Lois, and your mother Eunice; and I am persuaded that in you also.
 Wherefore I put you in remembrance that you stir up the gift of God, which is in you by the putting on of my hands, for God has not given us the spirit of fear; but of power, and of love, and of a sound mind.
 Be not you therefore ashamed of the testimony of our Lord, nor of me his prisoner: but be you partaker of the afflictions of the gospel according to the power of God:

 It comes with the package.
 When we were forgiven, we were then obligated to be a partaker of the afflictions of the gospel, and that means suffering, pain; pain in resisting temptation, pain in overcoming sin, pain from neighbors who no longer like you; you're no longer friends, you're no longer acceptable to them.
 You can't go along with what others are doing, and it begins to separate you away, see.

-V17 - Wherefore in all things it behoved him to be made like unto his brethren, that he might be a merciful and faithful high priest in things pertaining to God, to make reconciliation for the sins of the people, 18 For in that he himself has suffered being tempted, he is able to succour them that are tempted.
+Hebrews 2:17-18 Wherefore in all things it behoved him to be made like unto his brethren, that he might be a merciful and faithful high priest in things pertaining to God, to make reconciliation for the sins of the people, for in that he himself has suffered being tempted, he is able to succour them that are tempted.